DSV8/FEUP-PFL/README.md

     length(ListOfMoves, 0).
 ```

-### Game State Evaluation:
+<div align="left"><h3>Game State Evaluation:</h3></div>

-The board is evaluated according to the position of each peace due to the predicate value/4.
+<div align="left"><font size="3">The board is evaluated according to the position of each peace due to the predicate value/4.
 This predicate takes into consideration how close the pieces are to the opposite sided goal, giving them more value, the closer they can get a piece to the opposite sided goal.
 Note that the predicate does not give an exact value.
-This predicate is also used in the greedy algorithm, in the game mode against a bot, in order to discover the move that will bring the bot's piece closer to the opposite sided goal.
+This predicate is also used in the greedy algorithm, in the game mode against a bot, in order to discover the move that will bring the bot's piece closer to the opposite sided goal.</font></div>

 ```prolog
 % value(+GameState, +Player, +ListOfMoves, -Move)